gvwilson/sensibleadventures/bookster/bookster.md

 "*La*, that *does* smell good.
 Please, to sit, to sit.
 We'll talk while I eat."

-He attacked the tepid stew as if he hadn't eaten in a week.
+He attacked the stew as if he hadn't eaten in a week.
 "Here," he said through a mouthful of food, pulling an old book with a faded blue leather cover off the top of the pile on the table.
 "I found this in the back.
 Have you seen it?"

 Erileine shook her head.
 "What is it?"